 Your greatest tool in the fight against a pet’s excess weight might be your measuring cup.
-Too many pet owners simply fill the bowl or guesstimate how much they’re feeding.
+Many pet owners simply fill the bowl or guesstimate how much they’re feeding.
 Studies have shown that feeding as few as 10 extra kibbles of food per day can add up to a pound of weight gain in a year for indoor cats and small dogs.
 Keep in mind that for the average 10-pound cat or small dog, this is a 10 percent weight gain.
 After you calculate how many calories your pet needs, determine how much food you should feed at each meal — and measure it.

 Whatever treats you give, be sure to count those calories.
 Many pet owners feed the proper amount of food but sabotage their efforts by adding treats throughout the day.
 As few as 30 extra calories per day means your pet may gain three pounds in a year.